‘This place is awesome’: F1 fans excited to be in Vegas

 “I like how races are across the world,” said Jackson.
 “I want to go to all of them one day.”

-Tomorrow, the family has tickets to the race, and they will be sitting near the T-Mobile Arena so that Jackson can fulfill his need for speed.
+The family has tickets to Saturday’s race, and they will be sitting near the T-Mobile Arena so that Jackson can fulfill his need for speed.

+The third annual Formula One Las Vegas Grand Prix, which culminates in Saturday’s 8 p.m. race after practice and qualifying sessions Thursday and Friday, saw autoracing fans converging on the Strip Friday as the weather turned wet and slightly rainy and the temperature dipped into the low 50s.

+The race itself is a 50-lap contest that sees the F1 cars zooming down a 3.8-mile circuit mainly comprised of public roads including Las Vegas Boulevard, Koval Lane and Harmon and Sands avenues.

 Leclerc latte